 Our second day on Orkney began bright and early.
 A hint of blue sky through a dusty skylight and we jumped out of bed with gazelle like agility.
 Despite our depressing surroundings I felt happy at the prospect of spending a day outdoors, exploring under blue skies.
+(Here’s a reminder of day one in case you missed it).

 Escaping the spiders